 A key difference in a website and landing page debate is that websites can highlight more products.

-To be effective, landing pages should only focus on a single product or offer.
+Landing pages should only focus on a single product or offer to be effective.
 That offer could include a bundle of products, but the point is to keep the customer focused and lead to some eventual action.

-Websites, on the other hand, have the room to list several products.
+On the other hand, websites have the room to list several products.
 They provide space for customers to peruse and discover new items or services.
 They’re great at expanding customer and partner relationships.

 How does a web page help a business?